 The final episode was a major letdown, due to how little was explained for what was happening throughout it.
 The ending of the final episode was so vague that the viewer was left having to make a lot of assumptions just to figure out what the heck was going on.
 Honestly, the way Magical Warfare ended was just so vague and bizarre that it makes the ending of Neon Genesis Evangelion seem like it makes sense.
 And considering the reputation the ending of Neon Genesis Evangelion has, it’s really saying something.

 In the end, Magical Warfare is a series that had a concept with a lot of potential, but the execution ultimately failed.
-It ended up becoming a victim of bad pacing, bad writing, and underdeveloped characters that became harder and harder to care for as the series went on.
+It became a victim of bad pacing, bad writing, and underdeveloped characters that became harder and harder to care for as the series went on.
 I really wish I could get back the time that I invested in this series, because I feel rather ripped off right about now.

 Magical Warfare ended up being a steaming pile of poo, and I would recommend staying away and not wasting your time with this series.